MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-tips.md

 ### Q&A
-The modelling also affects how well Q&A can provide results for your customers.
+The modeling also affects how well Q&A can provide results for your customers.
 Ensure you add synonyms to commonly used columns and you've properly named your columns in the [queries](#queries).

 ### Additional data model tips